 Get The Answers You Need If You Are Considering Divorce

 Anyone who catches his or her husband or wife cheating will undoubtedly experience sadness, anger, confusion and other strong emotions.
 In fact, there may be no worse feeling in the world than to discover that your spouse has been unfaithful.
-At the law practice of Lana Panagoulia Law, PLLC, attorney Lana Panagoulia has nearly a decade of experience helping clients in situations similar to yours.
+At the law practice of Lana Panagoulia Law, PLLC, Lana Panagoulia has NEARLY TWO DECADES of experience helping clients in situations similar to yours.
 She understands the impact infidelity can have on the outcome of her clients’ divorce cases, and she is ready to answer any initial questions you might have.

 How Will Marital Infidelity Affect Your Divorce Case?

 Since Michigan is a no-fault state, no reason needs to be given for seeking a divorce.
 However, the cheating spouse’s infidelity may impact the case even in a no-fault divorce state such as Michigan.
 At Lana Panagoulia Law, PLLC, we understand how devastating infidelity can be and how it can affect alimony or property division.
 Attorney Panagoulia is respectful of her clients’ emotions in these and other family legal matters, and she provides the support and guidance they need during this difficult time.

 “Attorney Panagoulia’s personal touch was very reassuring to have.
 I felt she cared about what happened to me. … She is very competent, poised and formidable.
 What a lady!
 I will let the other doctors know about her.
 I do highly recommend her.” — Anonymous client on Avvo’s

 Am I In A Better Position If I Prove Fault?